My Travels with Tintin

 Although my blog is primarily dedicated to my model building, this section is a little different.

-Given our favourite reporter’s status as a global traveller, it should come as no surprise that the Adventures of Tintin album series has been translated into more than 110 languages (according to the official Tintin website).
+Given our favourite reporter’s status as a global traveler, it should come as no surprise that the Adventures of Tintin album series has been translated into more than 110 languages (according to the official Tintin website).

-So, be warned, the posts in this section aren’t model-building related.
+Be warned, the posts in this section aren’t model-building related.
 They’re there more or less to serve two purposes.

-The first is to provide some information on the foreign language Tintin editions that I personally own.
-This includes whatever publishing history/background information I can find for the specific language editions.
 It’s also includes a bit of a story of how I came about each edition.
 I wish I could say I just walked into a bookstore in each of these countries and picked one up off the shelf, but it’s never quite as easy as that.
 Some of them were found in situ, but many I needed some help from a friend, or had to wait a long time, to get my hands on them.

 The second part of each of these pages is more or less my personal travel blog and isn’t Tintin-related.
 You can feel free to skip those parts if you like.
 They’re certainly not nearly as adventurous or entertaining as Tintin’s are.
 I’ll understand if you take a pass!